-- To date, 50 honor students from the Illinois State University have volunteered at the Center, with a number of other nonprofit and civic organizations lining up their plans as we speak.
+To date, 50 honor students from the Illinois State University have volunteered at Wimberly Center as well as a number of other nonprofit and civic organizations.

 In conjunction with the Wimberly Center, WHA plans to build a senior housing development at Osborne Park property, adjacent to the school, where coordinated activities with the B&G Youth and the Senior’s will be possible.

-- WHA purchased an additional 10 acre tract that is the future single family site for Veterans or Grandparents Raising Grandchildren.
+WHA purchased an additional 10 acre tract that will be a future single family site.